simoncblyth/opticks/notes/issues/configuration_resource_rejig.rst

   * BUT : I note that most of the Cfg classes are in optickscore, possibly the others could be moved there too ?
 Would that allow immediate configuration ?

+    * cannot do this because boost::bind need the instances to be notified of live config changes

 * in pre-history Opticks ran a UDP server(or was that g4daeview.py) that could pick up commandlines during running, did that have any bearing on this ?